 The above example of using a

 nt:unstructured for my blog post nodes at least initially.
-Since in my blogging application all I am going to do is to display the lastModified date anyway (possibly “order by” it) I barely care if it is a Date at all.
-Since I implicitly trust my blog-writing application to put a “date” there anyway, there really is no need to declare the presence of a
+Since in my blogging application, all I am going to do is to display the lastModified date anyway (possibly “order by” it) I barely care if it is a Date at all.
+Because I implicitly trust my blog-writing application to put a “date” there anyway, there really is no need to declare the presence of a

-The content hierarchy is a very valuable asset.
-So don’t just let it happen, design it.
-If you don’t have a “good”, human-readable name for a node, that’s probably something that you should reconsider.
-Arbitrary numbers are hardly ever a “good name”.
+The content hierarchy is a valuable asset.
+Do not let it happen; design it.
+If you do not have a “good”, human-readable name for a node, that’s probably something that you should reconsider.
+Arbitrary numbers are hardly a “good name”.

-In my experience if one thinks of access control and containment usually good drivers for the content hierarchy.
+In my experience, if one thinks of access control and containment as good drivers for the content hierarchy.
 Think of it as if it was your file system.
 Maybe even use files and folders to model it on your local disk.

-Personally I prefer hierarchy conventions over the nodetyping system in a lot of cases initially, and introduce the typing later.
+Personally, I prefer hierarchy conventions over the node typing system initially, and introduce the typing later.

 I would model a simple blogging system as follows.
-Please note that initially I don’t even care about the respective nodetypes that I use at this point.
+Initially, I don’t even care about the respective node types that I use at this point.

 /content/myblog /content/myblog/posts /content/myblog/posts/what_i_learned_today /content/myblog/posts/iphone_shipping /content/myblog/comments/iphone_shipping/i_like_it_too /content/myblog/comments/iphone_shipping/i_like_it_too/i_hate_it

-I think one of the things that become apparent is that we all understand the structure of the content based on the example without any further explanations.
+I think one of the things that becomes apparent is that the structure of the content is understood based on the example without any further explanations.